 - Specialised tools that allow the code for aggregation and visualisation to be run in the same place.

-- Conflicting libraries and package versions make it hard to share, less technical or skilled users might find it difficult to get started
+- Conflicting libraries and package versions make it hard to share, less technical users might find it difficult to get started.

 What form of supporting user help would you include?